 ‘A Tiny Spark’ focuses on research being led by Dr Karen Doyle, which involves analysis of removed blood clots to see what information they may yield.
 This is the first study of its kind in the world and is an international collaborative study between NUI Galway, hospital partners in Beaumont Hospital and throughout Europe and the Mayo Clinic, USA.
 These little bundles of cells could carry a wealth of information, which could point to big improvement to people’s lives.
 In the film we meet three incredibly brave stroke survivors who show us that it is sometimes the little things that people miss in life after a stroke, or the small victories during recovery that mean so much.

 ‘A Tiny Spark’ is the recipient of the 2018 Science on Screen commission from CÚRAM, the Science Foundation Ireland Centre for Research in Medical Devices based at NUI Galway and Galway Film Centre.
+It has scooped two international awards to date – Best Medical Short at Sci On!
+Film Festival in Nevada and Humanitarian Award for Short Film at DOCUTAH – and screened at festivals all over the world.
+A Tiny Spark was broadcast on Tuesday 29 October on RTÉ One.

 Professor Abhay Pandit, Scientific Director of CÚRAM said: